getpopper/popper/docs/sections/cn_workflows.md

 ```bash
 popper run -f sample.yml -r kubernetes
 ```

-When this command is run, what happens underneath is the following:
+When this command is run, what happens underneath is the following: `stepname kubernetes run namespace podname`

+Things to note:

+* stepname : is the step id of the workflow
-`step[id] kubernetes run namespace pod_name`
+* kubernetes run: command to run kubernetes
+* namespace: Namespaces are a way to divide cluster resources between multiple users (via resource quota).
+* podname: Group of containers

 You can also have more control over the steps in the kubernetes resource manager.
 To do that we create a config file `config.yml` with the specifications as shown below.

 ```yaml
 engine: